capriele/Crazyflie-Indoor-Position-Logger-Controller/README.md

 - to get estimated position from the crazyflie
 - to control the quadcopter so that it follow a generated path

-if you like this project leave a start.
+if you like this project leave a star (:star:).
 Thanks!

 The software is composed by three different part:
 - a simple GUI for the user